 For readers from the United Kingdom, Ireland, Australia and New Zealand: In Sardinia, you’ll have to drive on the right side of the road, not the left!
 The driver sits on the left hand side of the car.
 If you’ve never travelled to Europe before, this may be confusing at first, and potentially dangerous, especially after a long flight.
 In Sardinia, you’ll be dealing with quite a few roundabouts.
 To brush up on your roundabout skills, this video gives a good overview of how to drive a roundabout in Europe.
 If thinking about parallel parking in Europe makes you nervous, this video explains it step by step.

 Overall, driving in Sardinia is safe.
 Regarding driving behaviour, just remember the saying: do as the Romans do.
 Watch how the locals drive, try to get to know their habits so that you can go with the traffic flow rather than against it.
-Just be confident and decisive.
+Just be confident and decisive , but watch your speed.

-– While driving, keep your headlights switched on day and night.
-It’s the law.
+– While driving, keep your headlights switched on (dimmed) during the day.
+It’s the law on two-lane motorways.
 This does not apply to motorcyclists.

 – Speed limits on Sardinia’s main highways (with road signs SS, for Strada Statale) are 110 kilometers an hour.
 On secondary highways (with road signs SP, for Strada Provinciale) 90 kilometers an hour.
 In residential areas, the speed limit is 50 kilometers an hour.
 In residential areas and smaller villages in general, you may want to drive even slower than that.